 Every other city will again receive less property tax money this fiscal year than it did the year before.
 Most anticipated the declines although some will see larger hits than expected.

-Hercules, whose voters approved a sales tax hike in June to help the city's budget, tops the
+Hercules, whose voters approved a sales tax hike in June to help the city's budget, tops the list with a 5.9 percent drop.

 Other cities and their reductions include: Antioch, 1 percent; Concord, 4.6 percent; Martinez, 1.5 percent; Pinole, 3.41 percent; Pittsburg, 0.9 percent; Walnut Creek, 0.7 percent; Brentwood, 2.1 percent; San Pablo, 2 percent; Pleasant Hill, 2.3 percent; Clayton, 4 percent; Oakley, 0.65 percent.